Welcome To The World of Figure Skating Tests!

 Whether a skater decides to be competitive or remain recreational, they will all at some point take a test.
 There are tests offered in each discipline of skating.
 How do you know when you are ready to take a test?
 Your coach will let you know.

 Skaters must wear appropriate attire for skating tests.
 See your coach for guidance on testing attire.
 Note that dresses may be rented from MSC for tests at minimal cost.
 Click here for more information on how to prepare for test day.
-If you have further inquiries regarding test days contact our test chair firstname.lastname@example.org.
+If you have further inquiries regarding test days, please contact the MSC office: firstname.lastname@example.org.

 How to Submit a Test Application